 The Center closes at 5:30 PM each weekday.
 If you are picking up at 11:00 or 2:15, please follow the same procedure as drop-off.
 You can drive up to the front door and your child will be loaded into your vehicle for you, or you are welcome to park in the grassy area beside the building, walk over, and your child will be released at that time.
-If you are picking up, please do not block the driveway.
-If you are picking up after 2:30, we ask that you park and ring the doorbell for assistance.
+If you are picking up after 2:15, we ask that you park and ring the doorbell for assistance.
 If you will be late picking up your child, please provide us with as much notice as possible.
 Please note that there is a late fee for arriving after 5:30 PM.
 If someone we are not familiar with is to pick up your child, it is essential that you inform your child's teacher in advance of the pick-up.
 This person must be listed as an authorized person on the Emergency Contact and Parent Consent form.
 Remind the authorized person that they may be asked for identification such as a driver's license to ensure your child's safety.
 Even if the individual has picked up before, he or she may still need identification if the teacher in charge has never met him or her.